 Communication and Information: There were no major concerns.
-The Village is trying to accommodate residents who need printed information as their favored method of communication.
+The Village is trying to navigate some residents need for printed mail versus residents comfortable using digital communication.

-Community Support and Services for Older Adults: Findings revealed that it is important for The Village of River Forest to be supportive of people living with dementia.
-The Village needs to continue educating older adults and their families about these services.
+Community Support and Services for Older Adults: Findings revealed that it is important for The Village of River Forest to be supportive of people living with dementia and the Village needs to do a better job helping people to understand what services exist for older adults and how to access those services.